-For the Streamside Program, year one, we are utilizing a sterilized soil mixture as our media for growing our seedlings.
-We are also utilizing biodegradable newspaper pots.
-This provides us with an easy and inexpensive way to develop seedlings.
-The roots that develop will be stronger having already grown through some media versus just water, and it will allow us the ability to easily transplant or upgrade seedlings that need additional growing space.
-Simply go from the small to the large can to make new pots J. We are presently testing the viability of other types of propagation, but there is enough documentation on the success of this method that we will utilize it through year one so your students will have some successful "starts" to transplant this spring.
 The cuttings will be collected from specific Black Willow trees within our region.
 This will help insure that growing seedlings are already adapted well to our climate.
 Because we are collecting the seedlings in the fall, it means we are using semi-hardwood to hardwood cuttings.
 This means the plant is already entering its dormant phase.
 Not to worry - even though the above-ground portion of the plant is dormant, the cells inside are very much alive and will eagerly seek new ways to extend and enhance their root systems.

-It will be very important for you to help maintain a specific humidity level for your cuttings.
-This doesn't mean watering them daily - actually that would be quite harmful.
-It does mean that your "tanks" need to be covered with a layer of saran wrap to help reduce water loss from the water vapor surrounding the seedlings.
-Additionally, the seedlings need to be kept in a darker (not pitch black - but certainly not in a window) environment until new roots have developed.
+It will be very important for you to help maintain a desirable environment for your cuttings.
+The seedlings need to be kept in a darker (not pitch black - but certainly not in a window) environment until new roots have developed.
 Imagine if the leaves suddenly reemerged, but there were no roots to provide them water yet?
 It is important that new roots develop before the seedling breaks dormancy.
+When roots are present and new leaves begin to form it is a good idea to move the plants closer to a light source, such as a window, or near some bright fluorescent lights.